RajshriPatel1691/learn-javascript/README.md

 3. ✅ Day name printer based on user input
 4. ✅ Displays the current day (Sunday to Saturday) using `switch.
 Uses `new Date().getDay()` to get the day number (0-6).
+5. ✅ Student and HostelStudent Inheritance in JavaScript.
+- This project demonstrates **constructor function inheritance** in JavaScript using `call()` method.
+ ## 🧠 What I Learned

+- Constructor functions in JavaScript
+- `call()` method for inheritance
+- Creating and accessing object properties

 ## 💻 Technologies Used: